metrc/AnalyticCodebase_Skills_Test_Harder/README.md

 2. Run the script weight_bearing_analytic_env.R.
 This will install the necessary packages and set up the Weight Bearing project.

 3. Copy the 'weight_bearing_data.feather' file into the 'skills_test/weight bearing-cached_data' folder.
 Do NOT commit this file to the repository.
+Then run the weight bearing_analytic_env.R file with the added PAT from the email.

 4. Create an R function pasteur_complications_data() that creates a compressed long file of complications for each study_id.
 This function should be written from scratch and integrated at the suitable spot within a .R file in the R folder.
 Refer to the provided roxygen template for details.